An invariance principle for branching diffusions in bounded domains: Convergence to the Brownian CRT

 Then, since $\vp$ and all of its first order derivatives are bounded (recall we are assuming this in this section), the result follows immediately from Proposition \ref{propn::qvconv} below.
-We recover $\sigma^2$ by applying (\ref{eqn::evalue}) with $v(x)=\vp(x)^2$ (equivalently, integrating by parts). \end{proof}
+Indeed the proposition gives that